How IoT, Big Data, and Analytics Give Wings to the Aviation Industry

 This helps forecast passenger flows to the identified critical bottlenecks.
 Based on this forecast, airlines can efficiently do capacity management to help minimize long queues, which in turn provides a more pleasant travel experience for the customers.

-Extensive use of IoT technologies and analytics in the future will help the aviation industry evolve as everything will be completely monitored and orchestrated by sensors, thus improving their operational efficiency and giving passengers a legendary experience.
+Extensive use of an IoT platform and technologies in the future will help the aviation industry evolve as everything will be completely monitored and orchestrated by sensors, thus improving their operational efficiency and giving passengers a legendary experience.